 - 1. Loosen the three captive screws on the base cover. - 2.
 Remove the four screws (M2x6) that secure the base cover to the palm-rest and keyboard assembly. - 3.
-Pry the base cover starting from the top-left corner of the palm-rest and keyboard assembly. - 4.
+Using a plastic scribe, pry the base cover from the palm-rest and keyboard assembly. - 4.
 Lift the base cover off the palm-rest and keyboard assembly.